magnumdoomguy/skin.aeon.nox.5/README.md

-<h1>Aeon Nox for Plex Home Theater</h1>
+<h1>Aeon Nox 5 for OpenPHT</h1>

 <p>I'm very pleased to announce the release of my port of the Aeon Nox 5 from Kodi for Plex Home Theater.</p>

-<p>Aeon Nox 5 for Plex has 28 different viewtypes, an intuitive and graceful GUI and lots of configuration options.</p>
+<p>Aeon Nox 5 has 28 different viewtypes, an intuitive and graceful GUI and lots of configuration options.</p>

 <h2>Installation:</h2>